mumuki/mumukit/README.md

 ## Testing

-You can unit test any runner developed with mumukit since you are just extending plain ruby classes.
+You can unit test any runner developed with mumukit since you are just extending plain Ruby classes.

 You can also do integration testing.
 There are two options: